 You are hereGardens ›

 Portions of the main residence date from 1792.
 In 1908, after purchasing the property, the Tubbs brothers enclosed the porch, added windows, created an indoor plant space and a larger dining room.
+Most of the furnishings originated in the Tubbs family and date to the early 19th century.
+The Asian furniture and decorative pieces were collected by Henry (Japanese decorative pieces) and Robert (Chinese pieces).

 In time, the entrance portico with features typical of early 20th century Colonial Revival design, was added.
 In the 1930’s the conservatory was added with decorative Moravian tiles – a gift of Henry Mercer, a family friend and tile manufacturer associated with the American Arts and Crafts movement.